b3rdma/b3rdma.github.io/_posts/2025-01-05-nmap-network-mapper.md

   - privilege escalation
 description: My notes on NMAP from the THM room NMAP Basics
 ---
+> These are my notes from the THM NMAP Introduction room.
+No teaching in this
+> post, just personal notes on basic NMAP usage.
+{: .prompt-warning }

 ## Contents
 ### Table of contents